HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 # Summary

-This tutorial is designed for beginners in GPU-programming and who want to get familiar with available directives programming models, in particular, OpenACC and OpenMP offloading models.
-It aims at providing an overview of these two models, and guiding users towards their optimal use.
-This tutorial ultimately aims at initiating user's interest in GPU-programming.
+This documentation is designed for beginners in GPU-programming and who want to get familiar with OpenACC and OpenMP offloading models.
+Here we provide an overview of these two programming models.
+Specifically, we provide some insights into the functionality of these models and perform experiments involving different directives and discuss their performance.
+This is achieved through the use of an application based on solving numerically the Laplace equation.
+Such experiments reveal the benefit of the use of GPU, which in our case manifests by an increase of the performance by almost a factor of 22.
+We further carry out a comparative study between the OpenACC and OpenMP models in the aim of converting OpenACC to OpenMP.
+In this context, we discuss available open-source OpenACC compilers for a conversion procedure.
+This documentation ultimately aims at initiating developers'/users' interest in GPU-programming.
+We therefore expect developers/users, by the end of this documentation, to be able to:
-Specifically, it will familiarise the users with the most needed constructs and clauses via a practical tool based on solving numerically the Laplace equation, and carrying out experiments on their performance.

-By the end of this tutorial, the user will be able to:

-*	Recognise the necessity of GPU-programming.
+*	Recognise the benefits of GPU-programming.
 *	Acquire some basic knowledge of the GPU-architecture and the functionality of the underlying models.
-*	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
+*	Use appropriate constructs and clauses on either programming model to offload compute regions to a GPU device.
-*	Identify and assess the differences and similarities between the OpenACC and OpenMP offload features.
+*	Identify and assess differences and similarities between the OpenACC and OpenMP offload features.
 *	Get some highlights of the OpenACC-to-OpenMP translation using the `Clacc/Flacc` compiler platform.